Used good: Clothing

 Used clothing unsuitable for sale in an affluent market may still find a buyer or end-user in another market, such as a student market or a less affluent region of a developing country.
 In developing countries, such as Zambia, secondhand clothing is sorted, recycled, and sometimes redistributed to other nations.
 Some of the scraps are kept and used to create unique fashions that enable the locals to construct identity.
 Not only does the trade represent a great source of employment for women as well as men, but it also supports other facets of the economy: the merchants buy timber and other materials for their stands, metal hangers to display clothing, and food and drinks for customers.
 Carriers also find work as they transport the garments from factories to various locations.
 The secondhand clothing trade is central to the lives of many citizens dwelling in such countries.

 Importation of used clothing is sometimes opposed by the textile industry in developing countries.
 They are concerned that fewer people will buy the new clothes that they make when it is cheaper to buy imported used clothing.
 Nearly all the clothes made in Mexico are intended for export, and the Mexican textile industry opposes the importation of used clothes.

 Electronics and home appliances

 Electronics usually are traded as secondhand goods, and may represent a hazard if disposed of incorrectly.
-Many of them may still be used despite being possibly outdated; for example, an older television set or computer may be sold or handed down to someone who is in need of one.
-In some cases, older electronics (such as home audio equipment) may outlast new equipment.
+Many of them may still be used despite being possibly outdated; for example, an older television set or computer may not have the same features as a brand new model, but they may still provide basic functions.
+In some cases, older electronics (such as home audio equipment) may outlast new equipment, due to planned obsolescence.
 This is also the case for home appliances, from microwave ovens and toaster ovens to refrigerators and kitchen stoves.

 Design and furniture

 Design items and furniture are also seeing an increase in being traded as secondhand goods.
 With some designer items being sought after in marketplaces.
-When trading design furniture and items you usually must be aware of the original retail price as most of the goods, if kept well, retain their value quite well.

 The Sierra Club, an environmental organization, argues that secondhand purchasing of furniture is the "greenest" way of furnishing a home.